arc-arnob/Silofuse-reproduced/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8
-│
+├── tabddpm <- Tabddpm code for tabular diffusion
-└── Silofuse   <- Source code for use in this project.
+└── VAE   <- Source code of Variational Autoencoder for use in this project.
     │
     ├── __init__.py             <- Makes Silofuse a Python module
     │